migueahumada/migueahumada.github.io/_pages/about.md

   limit: 2 # leave blank to include all the blog posts
 ---

-So, I have a few [audio](audio-projects), [game](game-projects) and [dev](dev-projects) projects.
-Wanna check them out?
+Check out my [audio](audio-projects), [game](game-projects), and [dev](dev-projects) projects.

-Honestly, I don't have much to say.
-Treat others as you would like to be treated.
-Choose now before later.
-Wash your hands often.
-Be passionate about what you like without being crazy.
-Face things as they come.
-Just be chill.

-Those are my _mottos_.

-Use one of them and make it yours. ;D
+Have you ever been passionate about a bunch of things at once?
+Well, that's me and this site is proof.
+Here, you’ll find music I’ve produced, audio engineering projects I’ve worked on, and video games I’ve helped bring to life.
+I’m also into tech, so you’ll see some of the audio plugins and game dev tools I’m currently building.

-<h2 style="color: #2698ba;"> Things I like </h2>
+<h2> Things I like </h2>

- - Brown color
   - Stingrays
   - Silent Hill
   - Frutiger aero vibes
   - IDM
   - Aphex Twin
- - Audio stuff
- - Music stuff
+  - Video games
- - Game dev stuff
   - Free Jazz

-<h2 style="color: #2698ba;"> Things I don't like </h2>
+<h2> Things I don't like </h2>
   - Clowns

+Wanna get in touch?

 <!--- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.